This year marks a major milestone for

 acres on Lake Jovita to found an abbey and a Benedictine college.

 Earlier that same year, Benedictine nuns founded Holy Name Convent

-This month, the Benedictine Sisters of Florida will celebrate
+In February, the Benedictine Sisters of Florida celebrated the

-the 125th anniversary of the founding of Holy Name Monastery.
-In
+125th anniversary of the founding of Holy Name Monastery.
+In June,

-June, the monks of Saint Leo will celebrate the founding of the
+the monks of Saint Leo will celebrate the founding of the Abbey.

-featuring the newly designed 125-year logo, were developed to help
+designed 125-year logo, were developed to help observe this special

 Over our 125-year history, we have upheld a tradition of

 inclusivity, opening our doors to people of all nationalities,

 races, and faiths, emphasizing the Benedictine philosophy of